bootstrapworld/curriculum/lessons/method-chaining/langs/en-us/slides.md

 {layout="Synthesize"}
 # Chaining

+Share your answers - which expressions will produce errors?
+Why?

-As our analysis gets more complex, chaining is a great way to re-use work we've already done.
-And less duplicate work means a smaller chance of bugs.
-Chaining is a powerful way to work, so it’s critical to think carefully when we use it!
+As our analysis gets more complex, chaining is a great way to **re-use code we've already written**.

+Less code means a **smaller chance of bugs**.

 <!--
 Ask students about their answers to @printable-exercise{pages/chaining-methods-order-matters.adoc}.
 Which ones produce an error?
 Why do will they produce an error, and how can this be fixed?
 -->

+@ifproglang{codap}{

 ---
 {layout="Supplemental"}
 # Additional Exercises